Contributed By Advokatfirman Vinge KB

 The main sanction for violations of the advertising rules in the Medicinal Products Act is a prohibitive injunction combined with a conditional fine for non-compliance.

 Furthermore, the Marketing Practices Act include numerous sanctions depending on the nature of the violation.
-For instance, the provisions regarding misleading advertisement may result in the following sanctions issued by the Patent and Market Court:
+For instance, the provisions regarding misleading advertisement may results in the following sanctions issued by the Patent and Market Court:

 An action before the Patent and Market Court may be pursued by the Consumer Ombudsman, a competitor, a consumer or a trade or consumer association.